Mangalya Bhagyam: Production

 The film was produced by Lakshmanan, popularly known as Lena Chettiar under his own banner Krishna Pictures and was directed by T. R. Raghunath.
 The screenplay and dialogues were written by Ayya Pillai.
 Sampath and Rahuman handled the Cinematography while the editing was done by V. P. Natarajan.
 Angamuthu was in charge of art direction.
 Choreography was done by Chinni-Sampath and Stunt was handled by R. N. Nambiar.
 The film was shot at Vauhini and Neptune studios.

 Soundtrack

-Music was composed by G. Ramanathan, while the lyrics were penned by Udumalai Narayana Kavi, Thanjai N. Ramaiah Dass and Kannadasan.
-Playback singers are Sirkazhi Govindarajan, S. C. Krishnan, M. L. Vasanthakumari, K. Jamuna Rani, A. G. Rathnamala, A. P. Komala, P. Leela and P. Susheela.
+Music was composed by G. Ramanathan.